Ithemes Rebrand

 Gradient 1 - Blue

-Upon Elle's departure due to resource constraints at the sister company, I met with the GM, who confirmed the pivot: I would now have to continue managing product improvements AND finish the remaining website redesign entirely on my own.
-Despite the tall order, I accepted the challenge and took over full responsibility for the remainder of the web project.
+Following Elle's departure due to resource constraints at the sister company, I met with the GM, who confirmed the pivot: I would now have to continue managing product improvements and complete the remaining website redesign entirely on my own.
+I accepted the challenge and took over full responsibility for the remainder of the web project.
 We will revisit this pivot once we’ve discussed the product improvements and new feature design I conducted while supervising Elle on the website.

 Having shifted to full product ownership and completed the core feature designs, I quickly took back responsibility for the rest of the website build, overseeing the final high-pressure phase with only three months left until launch.

 I held a key kickoff meeting with Elle, the GM, and the Marketing Director to gain access to all existing assets and finalize the remaining scope.
 Elle provided two weeks of hand-off support.
-I quickly identified that the remaining project scope was substantial, consisting of both new marketing initiatives and the redesign of existing iThemes resource pages, all requiring adherence to the new aesthetic:
+I quickly identified that the remaining project scope was substantial, comprising new marketing initiatives and the redesign of existing iThemes resource pages, all of which required adherence to the new aesthetic.

 Addressing a New Critical Development Constraint